 The below shows the deliveries made to date, and the remaining scheduled deliveries for Emissions Reduction Fund contracts.
 Scheduled deliveries can change over time due to early delivery of ACCUs, re-scheduled deliveries, contract terminations and new contracts.

-There was 100 percent compliance for the 2016–17 compliance year with 16 responsible emitters from the manufacturing, mining, oil and gas and transport industry sectors choosing to manage their emissions by sourcing and surrendering 448,097 ACCUs by 28 February 2018 (see safeguard demand graph below).
-A significant proportion of ACCUs surrendered were non–Kyoto units but the future supply of these units is constrained due to international rules.
+1 ACCUs by 28 February 2018 and 151,307 ACCUs by 28 February 2019.
+A proportion of ACCUs surrendered were non-Kyoto units but the future supply of these units is constrained due to international rules.

 We recommend planning how to source sufficient ACCUs, as ACCU prices will vary depending on a number of factors including the timing of purchase, the volume required and any third party contractual agreements that may be in place.

 State and territory government demand for ACCUs is an emerging source of demand and is mainly to meet government commitments or policies to offset emissions.
-An example is offsets for emissions associated with the operation of some desalination plants in Australia.
+Examples include offsets for emissions associated with the operation of some desalination plants in Australia and vehicle fleet emissions.

 Buyers from this demand source are also interested in the co-benefits associated with the underlying projects and in offsets achieved within their jurisdictions.